AMSUCF/IntroTandT/syllabus.md

 - Engage in scholarly conversation about the course texts and concepts they take up, in the process improving interpretation, writing, design, and argumentation skills.
 - Understand program policies and expectations as well as professional presentation and publication strategies.
 - Understand the fundamentals of web platforms.
-- Apply basic syntax and markup language to build structured web documents (e.g., HTML).
+- Apply basic syntax and markup language to build structured web documents (e.g., HTML and Markdown).

 ---